sguthrie/predicting-depression/README.md

 3. Preprocess the subjects fulfilling the above requirements.
 4. Build a connectome for each subject using nilearn.
 5. Separate subjects into a large training set and a small test set.
 (Note, we may choose to use the GSP dataset as our test set.)
-6. Build 3 cognitive-based predictive model (CPM) to predict depressive
+6. Build 3 cognitive-based predictive models (CPM) to predict depressive
    phenotypes: BDI, HADS-D, and NEO-N.
    - For each edge in all subjects connectomes, correlate the strength of that edge with the phenotype score.
 Edges that are most strongly related to behavior in the positive and negative directions are retained for model building.
 Use cross-validation to ensure reliability of the positive network and the negative network.
    - Build a linear model relating each individual’s positive network strength (i.e., the sum of the connections in their positive network) and negative network strength (i.e., the sum of the connections in their negative network) to their behavioral score.